hashicorp/packer/website/source/docs/builders/amazon-ebs.html.md

     for more details.

--   `region_kms_key_ids` (map of strings) - a map of regions to copy the ami to, along with the custom kms key id to use for encryption for that region.
+-   `region_kms_key_ids` (map of strings) - a map of regions to copy the ami to, along with the custom kms key id (alias or arn) to use for encryption for that region.
     Keys must match the regions provided in `ami_regions`.
 If you just want to encrypt using a default ID, you can stick with `kms_key_id` and `ami_regions`.
     If you want a region to be encrypted with that region's default key ID, you can